 - Instantiate a new account, with new storage, associated with that Wasm contract.

-This means that multiple contract instances, with different constructor arguments, can be initialized using the same Wasm code, reducing the amount of storage space needed by the Contracts module on your blockchain.
+This means that multiple contract instances, with different constructor arguments, can be initialized using the same Wasm code, reducing the amount of storage space needed by the Contracts pallet on your blockchain.

 Calls to contracts can alter the storage of the contract, create new contracts, and call other contracts.
-Because Substrate provides you with the ability to write custom runtime modules, the Contracts module also enables you to make asynchronous calls directly to those runtime functions on behalf of the contract's account.
+Because Substrate provides you with the ability to write custom runtimes, the Contracts pallet also enables you to make asynchronous calls directly to those runtime functions on behalf of the contract's account.

-The Contracts module is intended to be used by any user on a public network.
+The Contracts pallet is intended to be used by any user on a public network.
 This means that contracts only have the ability to directly modify their own storage.
-To provide safety to the underlying blockchain state, the Contracts module enables revertible transactions, which roll back any changes to the storage by contract calls that do not complete successfully.
+To provide safety to the underlying blockchain state, the Contracts pallet enables revertible transactions, which roll back any changes to the storage by contract calls that do not complete successfully.

 Contract calls are charged a gas fee to limit the amount of computational resources a transaction can use.
 When forming a contract transaction, a gas limit is specified.
 As the contract executes, gas is incrementally used up depending on the complexity of the computation.
 If the gas limit is reached before the contract execution completes, the transaction fails, contract storage is reverted, and the gas fee is not returned to the user.
 If the contract execution completes with remaining gas, it is returned to the user at the end of the transaction.

-The Contracts module determines the gas price, which is a conversion between the Substrate
+The Contracts pallet determines the gas price, which is a conversion between the Substrate

 of at least